Eschatologue/CM_wiki/docs/class/warlock/fiend.md

 You can call on your fiendish patron to alter fate in your favor.
 When you make an ability check or a saving throw, you can use this feature to add 1d10 to your roll.
 You can do so after seeing the roll but before any of the roll's effects occur.

 You can use this feature a number of times equal to your Charisma modifier (minimum of once), but you can use it no more than once per roll.
-You regain all expended uses when you finish a Long Rest.
+You regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 10: Fiendish Resilience

-Choose one damage type, other than Force, whenever you finish a Short or Long Rest.
+Choose one damage type, other than Force, whenever you finish a **:rest-short: Short** or **:rest-long: Long Rest**.
 You have Resistance to that damage type until you choose a different one with this feature.

 ### Level 14: Hurl Through Hell

 Once per turn when you hit a creature with an attack roll, you can try to instantly transport the target through the Lower Planes.
 The target must succeed on a Charisma saving throw against your spell save DC, or the target disappears and hurtles through a nightmare landscape.
 The target takes 8d10 Psychic damage if it isn't a Fiend, and it has the Incapacitated condition until the end of your next turn, when it returns to the space it previously occupied or the nearest unoccupied space.

-Once you use this feature, you can't use it again until you finish a Long Rest unless you expend a Pact Magic spell slot (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest** unless you expend a Pact Magic spell slot (no action required) to restore your use of it.

 --8<-- "includes/snippets/spells2/lv0-5.md"